 Gone are the days where sales agents could simply dial a random number and hope for the best.
 Nowadays, closing a deal requires proper lead qualification, pre-call research, and preparation.

 Thanks to pre-call planning, your sales agents can be better prepared for actual sales conversations, anticipate questions, and answer them effectively.
-It’s mostly because a pre-call plan helps them focus more on the task at hand and truly engage with their interlocutors afterwards.
+It’s mostly because a pre-call plan helps them focus more on the task at hand and truly engage with their interlocutors afterward.

 Pre-call planning also helps to make the most of every call and maximize each opportunity.
 Let’s face it: your agents have to work hard to even get a chance to have a meaningful conversation with a prospective customer.
 If they “walk-in” unprepared, they might easily blow this chance off.